 The ORCHEM Prize is traditionally awarded at the ORCHEM Conference .
 The awardee present the results of their award-winning work in a lecture.

-Places and academics Title at the time of the award ceremony
+Places and academic titles at the time of the award ceremony

-Dr. Johannes Broichhagen, Leibniz Research Institute for Molecular Pharmacology Berlin in recognition of his work on developing new molecular tools to answer important questions in the life sciences.
+Dr. Johannes Broichhagen, Leibniz Research Institute for Molecular Pharmacology Berlin in recognition of his work on the development of new molecular tools to answer important questions in the life sciences.

-Jun.
-Prof. Dr. Max Hansmann, Technical University of Dortmund in recognition of his fundamental and pioneering work in the field of synthesis and characterization of reactive intermediates and the development of organic redox systems.
+Jun.-Prof. Dr. Max Hansmann, Technical University of Dortmund in recognition of his fundamental and pioneering work in the field of synthesis and characterization of reactive intermediates as well as the development of organic redox systems.

 Dr. Josep Cornella (Mülheim ad Ruhr) in recognition of his groundbreaking work on redox catalysis with bismuth.